10 Things to do in San Francisco for First-Timers

 5. FERRY BUILDING FARMER'S MARKETS

 The Ferry Building, first built in 1898 is a true icon of the City by the Bay, standing majestically on the Embarcadero at the foot of Market Street.
 The Ferry Building is a great place to visit on any ordinary day, but on Tuesdays, Thursdays, and Saturdays it comes alive as local merchants bring fresh produce and scrumptious home-made goodies to share with the people of the city.
-The Ferry Building Farmer's Markets were by far one of my favourite things about San Francisco.
+The Ferry Building Farmer's Markets were by far one of my favorite things about San Francisco.
 There is nothing like that early morning market atmosphere combined with killer views of the San Francisco Bay!

 6. RIDE THE CABLE CARS

-San Francisco is a walkable city, but sometimes there just HAS to be another way of getting up all those dreaded hills!
+San Francisco is a walkable city, but sometimes there just HAS to be another was of getting up all those dreaded hills!
 San Francisco is home to the world's last manually operated cable car system.
 There are three lines still functioning today; Powell-Hyde, Powell-Mason, and California Street.
 Of the 7 million passengers that use these cable cars each year, the majority of them are tourists.
 San Franciscans use the Muni and BART transport Systems.
 Regardless of whether or not they have an actual part to play in San Francisco day, to day life, they are part of the quintessential San Francisco experience and a "must do" for any tourist visiting the city.

 7. GOLDEN GATE PARK